 9. Montessori School of Tokyo

-As the school curriculum follows the Montessori program, the classes are very brightly litted and encourages a lot of hands-on learning.
-Founded in 2003, the school has grown both in size and numbers.
-The curriculum offered here truly encourages freedom and room for creativity especially among young learners.
+As the school curriculum follows the Montessori program, the classrooms are very bright and encourage a lot of hands-on learning.
+Founded in 2003, the school has grown in both size and number of students.
+The curriculum offered here truly encourages freedom and room for creativity, especially among young learners.
 It is a great way to start for young children from Kindy age on.
 For more information on Montessori School of Tokyo, please refer here:

 10. St. Mary’s International School

-Sports are very much encouraged at St. Mary’s International School and many move on to achieving great accomplishments in the sports world (even making it to the Olympics!)
-The student demographics comes from more than 50 different nationalities.
-Curriculum is offered from kindergarten up to year 12, with students moving on to pursuing an undergraduate degree around the world.
+Sports are very much encouraged at St. Mary’s International School and many go on to achieve great success in the sporting world (even making it to the Olympics!)
+The student demographic comes from over 50 different nationalities.
+The curriculum is offered from Kindergarten to Grade 12, with students going on to pursue undergraduate degrees around the world.
 For more information about St. Mary’s International School, please click here:

-Depending on the exposure, school size, facility provided, and curriculum taught in class, I hope this list of top international schools in Japan has provided more insights in choosing the right international school that fits your needs.
+Depending on the exposure, school size, facility provided, and curriculum taught in class, I hope this list of top international schools in Japan has provided more insight in choosing the right international school that fits your needs.